-Opioids, such as morphine or oxycodone, are the most common drugs used to control moderate-to-severe mesothelioma pain.
+Opioids, such as morphine or oxycodone, are the most common drugs used for moderate-to-severe mesothelioma pain (and may be used for breathlessness, see page 47).
 Morphine is available in quick-acting and long-acting forms.
 Some people worry they might get addicted to morphine.
 Pain specialists believe this is unlikely if you take it as prescribed to relieve acute pain or for palliative care.
 Morphine can be taken for a long time and in increasing doses, if needed.
 It doesn't have to be saved for when pain is very bad.
 There are many strong pain medicines similar to morphine, so if one doesn't work, ask your doctor for other options.
 A small number of people have difficulty controlling their pain, and a pain management specialist may help find a solution.